Financial Freedom

 If you have enough independent income to pay for your living expenses and your wants, you are financially free.

-Abundant Assets
+Abundant assests

 Assets that help support financial freedom typically include investments in securities, cash in bank accounts, and property of value.
 To use an asset when building financial freedom, you first need to invest in those assets, usually large amounts of money over a long period of time.
 For example, most financial planners will tell you that contributing regularly to a 401(K) is critical for your long-term financial stability and security.
 This can be true for many people, so long as they start investing early (in their 20s, 30s, or even 40s).
 However, those who wait until their 50s or later to start investing will lack sufficient time to take advantage of the power of compound interest.
 Their contributions will typically not even double after taking inflation into consideration.